-What is customer satisfaction?
+What is Customer Satisfaction?

-Many argue that customer satisfaction is simply the lack of, well, dissatisfaction.
+Many argue that satisfaction is simply the lack of, well, dissatisfaction.
 The logic here is that instead of aiming for satisfaction, companies should strive to delight the customer with the experience they provide.
 Still, focusing on customer satisfaction is the first step towards an elevated customer experience that promotes loyalty.

 So, let’s drill down on this a bit more.

-Either way you look at it, satisfied customers are good news.
+Either way, you look at it, satisfied customers are good news.
 And this is why:

 The only way to identify frustrated customers is by measuring satisfaction.
 If you can’t identify unsatisfied customers, you can’t foresee or prevent churn.
 It goes without saying that losing existing customers is bad for business.

 Repeat customers spend 67% more than new customers.
-On top of that, 92% of consumers trust recommendations from friends or family when considering the purchase of a product.
+On top of that, consumers trust recommendations from friends or family when considering the purchase of a product.
 In other words, customer loyalty boosts revenue streams and brings new business solely by word-of-mouth.
-That means you can save your advertising money and put it to different use.
+That means you can save your advertising money and put it to a different use.
 In the greater scheme of things, you can’t have loyal customers unless you keep them satisfied.
-And even though, customer satisfaction does not guarantee loyalty, it sure is a good place to start.
+And even though customer satisfaction does not guarantee loyalty, it sure is a good place to start.

 The responses to a customer satisfaction survey, such as Net Promoter Score ® (NPS) or the five-point Likert scale give you a number that points to the average level of customer satisfaction topped with an idea of customer loyalty.